JMDKC/artangled-hugo/content/posts/2024-05-19-thomsen-wheels.md

 _New Pictures From Milano Centrale: Jesper List Thomsen is at Hot Wheels (London).
 13 April - 03 June 2024_

-_Correction: Hot Wheels have been in touch, pointing out the show notes I quote from contrast the relatively ungentrified Milano Centrale with the much more tidied-up Kings Cross St Pancras, whereas I originally didn't mention the London terminus when quoting from them.
+_Correction: Hot Wheels have been in touch, pointing out the show notes I quote from contrast the relatively ungentrified Milano Centrale with the much more tidied-up Kings Cross St Pancras.
+I originally didn't mention the London terminus when quoting from them.
 This was misleading!
 I've edited the post, with my apologies._